 Around thirty years after most of his publications, Raymond Carver’s widow, Tess Gallagher, released some of Carver’s unedited stories in a 2009 collection titled Collected Stories.
 This publication brought Lish’s heavy editing into focus again.

-Stephen King said that one story was, “a total rewrite … a cheat.”
-And Giles Harvey said that the publication “has not done Carver any favours.
+Stephen King said that one story was “a total rewrite … a cheat.”
+And Giles Harvey noted that the publication “has not done Carver any favours.
 Rather, it has inadvertently pointed up the editorial genius of Gordon Lish.”

 Although Lish and Carver’s relationship eventually soured, it’s clear that the arrangement between them was uncontroversial.
 Lish himself has said, “For all those years, Carver could not have been more enthusiastic, nor more complicit – nor complacent.”

 But it was Lish’s reported hubris that people didn’t like, with Lish taking all the credit for Carver’s success.
 He even described Carver as “his creature” once.
 And Carver’s photograph wasn’t on the back jacket of his first book – Lish’s name was there.

 Although Lish’s talent is unquestionable, his editing style continues to be a talking point.
 It’s best described as discovery rather than development.
 Instead of guiding the author, he takes the story and changes it.
 He saw the heart of Carver’s stories and stripped everything else.

 Or did Lish strip stories of their heart?

 Reading Raymond Carver’s The Bath (Lish-edited) and comparing that to A Small, Good Thing (The same story without Lish) is a standout example of a story arguably losing its heart through heavy editing.

 When a story, and characters within a story, become unrecognizable through editing, doesn’t the person who made the changes become a co-creator?
 A co-writer?
 Or is this all part of the editor’s role?